“Classes struggle, some classes triumph, others are eliminated. Such is history” – Chairman Mao

 ' Using Let Dim a As Long Let a = 7 ' Using Set Dim coll1 As Collection, coll2 As Collection Set coll1 = New Collection Set coll2 = coll1

 - Let is used to assign a value to a basic variable type.

-- Set is used to assign a variable to a an object.
+- Set is used to assign an object to an object variable.

-' CLASS MODULE CODE ' SET/LET PROPERTIES for a variable Private m_sName As String ' Get/Let Properties Property Get Name() As String Name = m_sName End Property Property Let Name(sName As String) m_sName = sName End Property
+' CLASS MODULE CODE for clsPerson ' https://excelmacromastery.com/vba-class-modules/ ' SET/LET PROPERTIES for a variable Private m_name As String ' Get/Let Properties Property Get name() As String name = m_name End Property Property Let name(name As String) m_name = name End Property

 We use the Get property to return the values for both items.
 Notice that even though we use the Get Property to return the Collection, we still need to use the Set keyword to assign it.

 One very important thing to understand is that when we use Set we are still referencing the same collection.
 Set is not creating a copy of the collection.
 You can read more about this here